Rationality for subclasses of 321-avoiding permutations: Restricting to a Finite Alphabet

 \begin{proposition} For every proper subclass $\C$ of $321$-avoiding permutations there is a positive integer $c$ such that $\omega(\pi^\gridded)\in\L_c^\infty$ for all staircase griddings $\pi^\gridded$ of permutations $\pi\in\C$. \end{proposition} \begin{proof} Let $\beta$ be any $321$-avoiding permutation not belonging to $\C$ with greedy gridding $\beta^\gridded$ and set $c = |\beta| + 1$.
 Clearly $\omega(\beta^\gridded)$ is contained in $(1 2 \cdots (c-1))^{c-1}$ and so no word of the form $\omega(\pi^\gridded)$ for $\pi\in\C$ may contain an even shift of $(1 2 \cdots (c-1))^{c-1}$ by Observation~\ref{obs-contain-omnibus-matchings}.
 Moreover, the word $12\cdots c$ contains both $(1 2 \cdots (c-1) )^{+0}$ and $(1 2 \cdots (c-1) )^{+1}$, so any shift of $(1 2 \cdots c)^{c-1}$ contains an even shift of $(1 2 \cdots (c-1) )^{c-1}$.
 Therefore no word of the form $\omega(\pi^\gridded)$ for $\pi\in\C$ may contain a shift of $(1 2 \cdots c)^{c-1}$, proving the proposition. \end{proof}

-Though we work exclusively on the level of words for the next two sections, it is worth remarking that Proposition~\ref{prop-avoid-shifts} shows that every proper subclass of $\Av(321)$ avoids the permutation encoded by $(12\cdots c)^c$ for some value of $c$.
-Stated from the geometric perspective, every $321$-avoiding permutation is contained in $\bij((12\cdots c)^c)$ for some value of $c$.
-Thus these permutations are \emph{universal objects} \footnote{Universal objects for permutation classes are often called \emph{super-patterns}.
+Stated from the geometric perspective, the proof of Proposition~\ref{prop-avoid-shifts} shows that every $321$-avoiding permutation (and consequently, every potential additional basis element of a proper subclass of $\Av(321)$) is contained in $\bij((12\cdots c)^c)$ for some value of $c$.
+Thus the permutations $\bij((12\cdots c)^c)$ are \emph{universal} \footnote{Universal objects for permutation classes are sometimes called \emph{super-patterns}.
 The typical problem is, given a class $\C$, determine the length of a shortest permutation containing all permutations in $\C_n$.
-Our universal object is not the shortest possible, as Miller~\cite{miller:asymptotic-boun:} has found a universal permutation for the class of \emph{all} permutations of length ${n+1\choose 2}$, i.e., a permutation of this length containing all permutations of length $n$.
-No improvements worth mentioning are known for the class $\Av(321)$.
-For the class $\Av(231)$, Bannister, Cheng, Devanny, and Eppstein~\cite{bannister:superpatterns-a:} have established an upper bound of $n^2/4+\Theta(n)$.} for $\Av(321)$.
-An example of one of these universal permutations is shown on the left of Figure~\ref{fig-example-1234-obstruction}.
+Our universal object is not the shortest possible for the class $\Av(321)$.
+In particular, Miller~\cite{miller:asymptotic-boun:} found a universal permutation for the class of \emph{all} permutations which has length $(n^2+n)/2$, and Engen and Vatter~\cite{engen:containing-all-:} have recently lowered this bound to $\lceil (n^2+1)/2\rceil$.
+For the class $\Av(321)$, Bannister, Devanny, and Eppstein~\cite{bannister:small-superpatt:} have constructed a universal permutation of length $22n^{3/2}+\Theta(n)$, while in the case of $\Av(231)$, Bannister, Cheng, Devanny, and Eppstein~\cite{bannister:superpatterns-a:} have established an upper bound of $n^2/4+\Theta(n)$.} for $\Av(321)$.
+An example of one of these universal permutations is shown in Figure~\ref{fig-example-1234-obstruction-2}.

-\section{The Panel Encoding $\eta_c$}
+\section{The Panel Encoding \texorpdfstring{$\eta_c$}{}}

 This section and the next focus solely on the language $\L_c^\infty$ and an encoding, $\eta_c$, which maps it to a language $\L_c^\eta$ over a finite alphabet.
 The encoding $\eta_c$ is described in this section while the regularity of $\L_c^\eta$ is established in the next.
 Throughout, consider $c$ to be a fixed positive integer and a word $w \in \L^{\infty}_c$ to be given.
 Further suppose that the maximum value of a letter in $w$ is $m$.